meerab0kweb/EyeOnPi/MotionSetup.md

 13.Check the user running motion: ps aux \| grep motion

-14.Locate your IP of Raspberry Pi 400: hostname --I
+14.Locate your IP of Raspberry Pi 400: hostname -I

 15\.
 Run this command to properly run the motion config file on web the camera will be turned on this command is essential to run properly each